-I’m delighted to be taking part in a blog tour today with not only a guest post from Susan Lewis and excerpt of The Moment She Left but also a giveaway of The Girl Who Came Back.
-So lots to share with you.
+I’m delighted to be taking part in a blog tour today with not only a guest post from Susan Lewis but also an excerpt from The Moment She Left.

 Kesterly-on-Sea is full of secrets.

 Some are darker than others; many are shameful.
 One is even deadly.

 Andee is an ex-detective whose marriage is breaking up.
 So when a young female student disappears without trace, she throws herself into the search.

 Meanwhile, the town’s beloved Rowzee Cayne has just discovered that she is terminally ill, and doesn’t want to burden her family and friends with the news.

 Andee and Rowzee don’t know it yet, but their journeys are going to help them uncover a secret.
 One that is going to affect them more than they could ever imagine.